-That’s why my BBG program on the SWEAT app includes a combination of both — each form of cardio compliments the other, helping to optimise your results!
+That’s why my High Intensity with Kayla Itsines programs in the Sweat app include a combination of both — each form of cardio complements the other, helping to optimise your results!

 LISS workout ideas

 There are so many types of LISS that you can incorporate into your fitness schedule!
-The beauty of this type of cardio is that there are so many options for you to choose from, that you don’t ever have to get bored of repeating the same kind of low-intensity cardio.
+The beauty of this type of cardio is that there are so many options for you to choose from you won't get bored from repeating the same kind of low-intensity cardio.

-Here are some suggestions of LISS exercises that you can include in your workout routine.
+Here are some suggestions for LISS exercises that you can include in your workout routine.
 I recommend mixing it up as often as you can to keep it interesting!